Shrewsbury Township, New Jersey: Education

 Tinton Falls Middle School with 446 students in grades 6–8.

 Students in public school for ninth through twelfth grades attend Monmouth Regional High School, located in Tinton Falls.
 The school also serves students from Eatontown, Tinton Falls and Naval Weapons Station Earle.
 As of the 2020–2021 school year, the high school had an enrollment of 953 students and 90.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.
 Seats on the high school district's nine-member board of education are allocated based on the populations of the constituent municipalities, with one seat assigned to Shrewsbury Township.

 Students may also apply to attend one of the magnet schools in the Monmouth County Vocational School District—Marine Academy of Science and Technology, Academy of Allied Health & Science, High Technology High School, Biotechnology High School, and Communications High School.

 Transportation

 As of May 2010, the township had a total of 1.49 mi of roadways all of which were maintained by the municipality.

 No Interstate, U.S., state or county highways serve Shrewsbury Township directly.
+The only access to the township via vehicle is from Shrewsbury Avenue (County Route 13).
 Only municipally maintained streets cross the township, the longest of which is Crawford Street.
 Nearby major roads that are accessible in neighboring municipalities include CR 520, CR 537, Route 18, Route 35, Route 36, Route 71, and the Garden State Parkway.